strontian/longleaf-relay/README.md

 ##Synopsis

-longleaf-relay is a message relay framework written in Java.
-The framework consists of a central server, to which multiple clients can connect to publish and receive data.
+longleaf-relay is a message broker written in Java.
+It consists of a server implementation and a client which the user extends with their own implementation.

-Messages are stored on the server in channels.
-After subscribing to a channel, a client will receive all messages previously sent to the channel in order.
-It will then receive a message of type END_REFRESH.
-While connected, the client will receive any further messages sent to the channel.
-Multiple clients can subscribe to the same channel.
-Clients can also publish messages to any channel, with or without being subscribed.
+The server:

+  1. stores all received messages in 'channels'
+  2. allows clients to connect
+  3. allows clients to subscribe to channels
+  4. publishes all stored messages in a channel to new subscribers(messages are sent in the order the were received)
+  5. publishes any new message in a channel to existing subscribers

+The client:

+  1. can subscribe to any channel.
+Channels are keyed with a string
+  2. once subscribed, a client will receive all old messages immediately, and any new messages at the time they are sent
+  2. can send messages to any channel, whether or not they are subscribed to that channel
+  3. can delete all messages in a channel

 ## Example Usage